xmake-io/xmake-docs/manual/configuration_option.md

 ```

 After the detection of the dependent small option is completed, the state of the option of the test is controlled by judging the state of the small option.

+!> Since on_check will only be executed when the default value is not set, if the default value is set, the custom logic can be processed in the after_check phase.

 ### option:before_check